Geluksburg: History

 The ‘Lost Valley’ located near Geluksburg was an early settlement of ‘Trek Boers’.
 This group were a “White Tribe” that lived an elementary life.
 Some five families lost their way from Piet Retief’s primary group, and as a result sought refuge in this valley.
 They were very reclusive until being discovered by a journalist in the 1950’s.
 The journalist observed them living in very simple mud dwellings.

 The “Lost Valley” is now private farmland.
-However, tours can be arranged to see the remnants of the homes of this fascinating community.
+However, tours can be arranged to see the remnants of the homes of this community.